7th Grade Writing/ELA Class *taught to the CA ELA standards for 7th grade*

-Required Equipment: * Headphones with mic ability * Gmail account * Internet/Wifi connection * Google docs access (free and only requires a gmail account) * Ability to complete digital assignments * FALL NOVELS: 1) A Long Walk to Water by Linda Sue Park 2) The Westing Game by Ellen Raskin * SPRING NOVELS: 1)The Giverby Lois Lowry ISBN-10: 9780544336261 2) The Boys in The Boat (Young Readers Edition) by Daniel James Brown Weekly Class Time:Thursdays, 9:00 - 10:00 am Assigned Work for the week: approximately three assignments per week Cost: $60/month
+Required Equipment: * Headphones with mic ability * Gmail account * Internet/Wifi connection * Google Classroom access (free and only requires a Gmail account; it comes with Gmail) * Ability to complete digital assignments * FALL NOVELS: 1) TBD 2) The Westing Game by Ellen Raskin * SPRING NOVELS: 1)The Giverby Lois Lowry ISBN-10: 9780544336261 2) The Boys in The Boat (Young Readers Edition) by Daniel James Brown Weekly Class Time:Thursdays, 9:00 - 10:00 am Assigned Work for the week: approximately three assignments per week Cost: $60/month

 15 students max per class.